-org.omg.CORBA.Messaging.RelativeRoundTripTimeoutPolicy
+org.omg.CORBA.Messaging.RelativeRoundTripTimeout Policy

 The RelativeRoundTripTimeoutPolicy specifies the relative amount of time for which a Request or its corresponding Reply may be delivered.
 If a response has not yet been delivered after this amount of time, the Request is canceled.
 Also, if a Request had already been delivered and a Reply is returned from the target, the Reply is discarded after this amount of time.
 This policy applies to both synchronous and asynchronous invocations.
 Assuming the request completes within the specified timeout, the Reply will never be discarded due to timeout.
-The timeout value is specified in 100s of nanoseconds.
-This policy is only effective on established connections, and is not applicable to establishing a connection.
+The timeout value is specified in hundreds of nanoseconds.

+This policy is also effective in the initial establishment of a connection.